MS in Arts Administration

 Group A: Required courses

-- MET AR 690 The Art World—should be completed within the first two semesters
+- MET AR 690 The Art World—should be completed in the first semester

 - MET AR 750 Financial Management for Nonprofits